At First Impression Ironworks, January marked an exciting milestone as we opened our doors for a pop-up facility tour, in […]

 Avoid the small company that might otherwise be known as a “pickup truck contractor.”
 Homeowners who hire a jack-of-all-trades to design and complete their Home Improvement project, instead of a trusted professional with lots of specific expertise, is hoping for a lower cost and a simplified process.
 But in reality, these types of contractors often don’t have the trade or time management skills to complete the job properly under deadline.

-3. Don’t Choose a Contractor Unless They Offer You a Transferable Warranty
+3. Don’t Choose a Contractor Unless They Offer You a Limited Lifetime Warranty

 Every Home Improvement project will, by definition mean that new materials, products, appliances and workmanship will all be something you’ll live with for years.
-When something does go wrong, you want to make sure your Contractor has provided you all the documentation you need to insure proper Warranty support.
-One additional Warranty benefit to look for is a Transferable Warranty from the Contractor themselves.
-This means that when and if you go to sell your home, then your Warranty is transferable to the new Homeowner, thus adding to the value of the home in general.
+When something does go wrong, you want to make sure your Contractor has provided you all the documentation you need to insure proper warranty support.
+This means that they stand by the structural integrity of the product’s hand-crafted welds and warranty the installation services provided at the time of installation.

 4. Always Confirm the Status of the Contractor’s License and Workers Comp Insurance